bbauska/JS-svg/README.md

 });
 </pre>

-The next step is to set up a linear gradient.
-For this, we'll use an array of three random colors, and we'll also randomize the gradient's rotation.
+<p>The next step is to set up a linear gradient.
+For this, we'll use an
+array of three random colors, and we'll also randomize the gradient's rotation.</p>

 <pre>
 // <i>A random color array.</i>